Protecting Yourself in a Digital World

-Note: It is not possible to completely delete or clear all the “footprints” from your computer or online activity.
+It is not possible to completely delete or clear all the “footprints” from your computer or online activity.
 Clearing your browser history will make it more difficult, but NOT impossible for someone to trace your computer use.
 If you are being monitored, it may be dangerous to change your computer behavior by suddenly deleting your entire Internet history if you have never done so before.
-The safest way to find information on the Internet is to use a safe computer that your abuser cannot access – for example at your local library.
+The safest way to find information online is to use a safe computer that your abuser cannot access – for example at your local library.

 Taking steps to protect your personal safety when using email and other electronic communications is important.
 Your abuser could have access to your email account if:

 - You share an email account.